From Writer’s Digest, a list of five principles to follow by Hester Young. Click below to read the full article with descriptions and advice.

 Similar Posts

 In four previous posts, we discussed how to format your manuscript to prepare it for print, prepare it for ebook versions, design a cover, published as a print copy through Createspace, and prepared an ePub for Kindle and iBooks.
-This post will describe how to set up and upload your ePub to Kindle and to iBooks.
-Here are the steps of the…
+The last post covered how to prepare, upload, and publish your book for Kindle.
+Today’s post describes how to set up and upload your ePub…